-Intriguing details are emerging about local Olympic champ Joseph Schooling’s road to victory, which make it clear that his swimming dream was not mere fantasy but a carefully scripted journey.
+Details are emerging about local Olympic champ Joseph Schooling’s road to victory, which make it clear that his swimming dream was not mere fantasy but a carefully scripted journey.

-* Schooling’s parents, neither of whom were competitive swimmers, made concerted efforts to learn about the sport; they took numerous courses and played host to visiting Olympic swim teams from around the world, which is how a 13-year-old Schooling came to meet his hero Michael Phelps for the first time.
+Schooling’s parents, neither of whom were competitive swimmers, made concerted efforts to learn about the sport.
+They took numerous courses and played host to visiting Olympic swim teams from around the world, which is how a 13-year-old Schooling came to meet his hero Michael Phelps for the first time.
 His father Colin says they did this to seek “advice, guidance, and direction” from “the best and most knowledgeable professionals worldwide in swimming.”

 You should first talk to your child to assess his or her passion for the sport, and willingness (as well as ability) to withstand intensive hours-long training, which is typically held daily or several times weekly.
 The next step would be to seek the opinion of a credible, experienced coach to assess the child’s ability and skill level.

-The financial reality of raising a world-class athlete is stark; in fact this Time.com article says it could “easily gobble up your life and your bank account.”
+The financial reality of raising a world-class athlete is stark.
 Training and competition costs can add up to thousands every year, with few avenues for grants or subsidies—this limits the talent pool to only those who can afford the sport, and athletes around the world face similar financial challenges.
 (Get estimates for raising athletes in different sports, and details on incentive schemes for local athletes.)

 In the words of Colin Schooling, “Nurturing a world-class athlete is never a cheap nor casual exercise.”
-Families will have to revolve their schedules around training sessions and competition dates, there will be plenty of ferrying kids to and from practice or competition sessions, and vacations and other pleasures may have to be sacrificed in favour of sporting commitments.
+Families will have to revolve their schedules around training sessions and competition dates, and there will be plenty of ferrying kids to and from practice sessions or competitions.
+Vacations and other pleasures may have to be sacrificed in favour of sporting commitments.

 The world loves winners, and grappling with defeat is part and parcel of sporting involvement at any level.
-But according to sports psychologist and columnist Frank Smoll, athletes differ vastly in their reactions to defeat.
-“Some may be barely affected or may forget the loss almost immediately,” he writes.
+But according to sports psychologist Frank Smoll, athletes differ vastly in their reactions to defeat.
+“Some may be barely affected or may forget the loss almost immediately,” he says.
 “Others will be virtually devastated and may be low-spirited for days.”
-In his columns on Psychology Today, he offers suggestions for helping young athletes deal with defeat and develop mental strength.
+(Read his advice for helping young athletes handle defeat and develop mental strength.)

 Overzealous parents are present at every level of sport, and their antics range from rumour mongering and harassing coaches to bullying other competitors.
 To discourage negative behaviours, one can gather likeminded parents to establish a parental code of conduct, which spells out acceptable and unacceptable behaviours on the sidelines.